Cynthia (Pokémon): Appearances

 Cynthia first appeared in Pokémon Diamond and Pearl.
 She is a Pokémon Archeologist traveling across the Sinnoh region researching its mythology and interacting with the player-character at various points, helping battle the villainous Team Galactic.
 She later appears as the game's final opponent, the Champion of the region's Elite Four, featuring multiple Pokémon such as Garchomp, a signature Pokémon of hers.
-In the re-release of Diamond and Pearl, titled Pokémon Platinum, she serves a similar role, though she also helps the player battle the legendary Pokémon Giratina.
+In the re-release of Diamond and Pearl, titled Pokémon Platinum, she serves a similar role, though she also helps the player battle the Legendary Pokémon Giratina.
 In the remakes, Brilliant Diamond and Shining Pearl, her team for this battle is modified.

 Cynthia appears in Pokémon HeartGold and SoulSilver as part of a special event, triggered if a certain Arceus is brought to a location called Sinjoh Ruins.
 She also later appears in both Pokémon Black and White and its sequels, Pokémon Black 2 and White 2, where she can be fought.
 She later appears as both an opponent and potential ally as part of Pokémon Ultra Sun and Ultra Moon's Battle Tree mode.
 She also appears in side games, such as Pokémon Masters EX and Pokémon Unite.
 In Pokémon Legends: Arceus, two characters, Volo and Cogita, appear to resemble Cynthia, with Volo having a similar design, music theme, and Pokémon team to Cynthia's.

-Cynthia appears in the Pokémon anime series, where she is a recurring supporting character.
-She first appears in Pokémon the Series: Diamond and Pearl, where she helps with stopping Team Galactic, and later reappears in Pokémon: Black & White: Rival Destinies, where she helps anime series' main protagonist Ash Ketchum protect the Mythical Pokémon Meloetta.
-She later reappears in Pokémon Master Journeys: The Series, where she takes part in the World Coronation Series Masters Eight Tournament- a world tournament of the best Pokémon Trainers in the world- only to lose to Ash in the semi-finals.
+Cynthia appears in the Pokémon anime series, where she is a recurring character.
+She first appears in Pokémon the Series: Diamond and Pearl, where she helps with stopping Team Galactic, and later reappears in Pokémon: Black & White: Rival Destinies, where she helps Ash Ketchum protect the Mythical Pokémon Meloetta.
+She later reappears in Pokémon Ultimate Journeys: The Series, where she takes part in the World Coronation Series and loses to Ash in the Masters Eight Tournament semi-finals.

+Cynthia cameos as a minor character in the 2019 film Pokémon: Detective Pikachu, portrayed by Abbie Murphy.